ismaelucky342/Born2code/README.md

   <img src="https://github.com/ismaelucky342/Born2code/assets/153450550/ddbe9c21-b3bf-4733-8af8-2cfe845e8cf3)https://github.com/ismaelucky342/Born2code/assets/153450550/ddbe9c21-b3bf-4733-8af8-2cfe845e8cf3" alt="Descripción de la imagen">
 </p>

-The common core is the mandatory part of learning in school 42 where the most important things in programming are explored.
-After this stage the student can opt for the specialties in the "Outher core" where we find branches such as cybersecurity, AI, devops, systems...
+The common core of school 42 constitutes the elementary learning about programming that every student must acquire, it is organized around 6 rings from the initial project, from rank 0 to rank 6, from the second ring the student must not only face projects but to exams that will allow you to access higher levels.
+After the common core by passing transcendence and the rank 6 exam, the student has access as a "member" to the outer core, which is made up of a series of branches that represent the specialties: cybersecurity, algorithms and data, gaming, devops, etc.

 | Projects | Score | Rank |
 |--------|--------|---------------|
 | [**Libft**](https://github.com/ismaelucky342/Libft) | ![125%](https://progress-bar.dev/125) | Rank 00 |